-The University only accept online application for the post.
-Applicants should apply online and upload an up-to-date C.V. and a research publication list.
-Review of applications will commence on August 12, 2021 and continue until September 30, 2021, or until the post is filled, whichever is earlier.
+The University only accepts online application for the above post.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will start on January 25, 2022 and continue until March 31, 2022, or until the post is filled, whichever is earlier.